Shasha33/Spender/README.md

 # Spender
-an application for receiving bills by qr-codes, storing them and displaying statistics of expenses
+An application for receiving bills by qr-codes, storing them and displaying statistics of expenses SORRY FOR THIS